 Anxiety is an extremely popular term in today’s society.
 However, because of its popularity, many people miss the essence of its meaning.
-Anxiety is a serious physiological disorder, and can wreck havoc on the minds of those that experience it.
-So, what is anxiety, and how to do we deal with it?
+Anxiety is a serious physiological disorder and can wreak havoc on the minds of those that experience it.
+So, what is anxiety, and how do we deal with it?

 What Is Anxiety?

 Anxiety is a state of intense fear of future events.
 It is your body’s feedback to certain stressors in life.
-Whether it be the day of the exam, the first job interview, your result day or the last ball of a nerve wrecking cricket game, anxiety is an emotion experienced by almost everyone.
+Whether it be the day of the exam, the first job interview, your result day, or the last ball of a nerve-wracking cricket game, anxiety is an emotion experienced by almost everyone.

 Anxiety is a physiological and beneficial response to stress as it helps a person cope up with distress.